agraef/purr-data/index.md

 - The latest and greatest downloads can be found at <https://github.com/agraef/purr-data/releases>.

+## JGU Packages

+At the Johannes Gutenberg University (JGU) we also maintain a collection of Linux packages built from latest git sources for Arch Linux (via the [Arch User Repositories](https://aur.archlinux.org/) a.k.a.
+AUR) and recent Ubuntu releases (via [Launchpad](https://launchpad.net/~dr-graef)).

-- Please check these links for more information and installation instructions about the JGU package repositories: [Arch](https://l2orkaur.bitbucket.io/), [Ubuntu](https://l2orkubuntu.bitbucket.io/).
+Besides "classic" Pd-l2ork and Purr Data these repositories also contain extensions for the Faust and Pure programming languages as well as all required dependencies which are not in the standard package repositories.
+Please check the following links for more information and installation instructions: [Arch](https://l2orkaur.bitbucket.io/), [Ubuntu](https://l2orkubuntu.bitbucket.io/).

 Enjoy your stay!